Are Bananas Healthy?

 Are Bananas Healthy for You?

-In response to the question: "Are bananas healthy?", let’s learn a bit more about this humble fruit.
+To fully answer the question, "Are bananas healthy?", let’s start by learning a bit more about this humble fruit.
 Bananas are native to Southeast Asia but are now cultivated worldwide.
-This unassuming fruit is a powerhouse of nutrition and is relatively budget-friendly.

-Bananas consistently make the list of top healthy snacks as well.
-Add them to yogurts and smoothies, use them as toppings on toast or mash them up and add them to baked goods for an easy alternative to sugar.
+You can add them to yogurts and smoothies, use them as toppings on toast with healthy nut butters or mash them up and add them to baked goods for an easy alternative to sugar.

 Are Banana Chips Healthy?